LunusPixel/PixelMedia-Player/README.md

  * Feautures:

-              * Play & Pause Video (Click White Box so buttons are unlocked, then Click Red box for Pause/Play)
+              * Play & Pause Video (Both are black once you play the video, will figure it out later)
               * Video Seek
               * *.mpg; *.mpeg; *.avi; *.mp4; *.m3u8; *.m3u; Support
               * Dark Themed and simple use UI
               * No usage collection and sold by massive companys.
               * Full screen support
+              * Playback timer (Added 15/02/2022)